salihkemaloglu/ipfs-file-upload-golang/README.md

-# Go IPFS with RabbitMQ and MongoDB
+# Go IPFS with RabbitMQ
 In this project,upload files and add IPFS ,than produce file information to the RabbitMQ.